4rknova/goveewatch/README.md

 Simple utility to monitor readings from Govee thermometer hygrometer devices.

-This project is a fork of [Thrilleratplay/GoveWatcher](https://github.com/Thrilleratplay/GoveeWatcher)
+This project is based on [Thrilleratplay/GoveWatcher](https://github.com/Thrilleratplay/GoveeWatcher)

-## Installation
+# Installation

 Install dependencies with:

     pip install -r requirements.txt

+To install in your system, copy the script to a suitable directory (eg. /usr/bin)

+# Permissions

 To run scripts without having to run as root to access the Bluetooth LE adapter you can use the setcap utility to give the Python3 binary necessary permission,